reactwaylabs/saga/README.md

 [`DataStore`](#data-store) is another key-value store with a state of [Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map).
 Not like `MapStore` it can hold values of different types.

-To get values from `DataStore` you should use protected method [`getValueFromState`](#data-store-getValueFromState) in public getters of your own implementation.
+To get values from `DataStore` you should use a protected method [`getValueFromState`](#data-store-getValueFromState) in public getters of your own implementation.

 [`getValueFromState`](#data-store-getValueFromState) is a helper method that takes a unique key of a value to hold and `promiseFactory` - function to resolve this value.